danvk/crosswalk/README.md

 - TypeScript 4.1+
 - Express

-There is an optional requirement of typescript-json-schema if you want runtime request validation or API docs.
+There is an optional requirement of [`typescript-json-schema`][tsjs] if you want runtime request validation or API docs.
 (You probably do!)

+For a full example of a project using crosswalk, see this [demo repo][demo].

 ## Usage

+First install `crosswalk` and its peer dependencies (if you haven't already):

+    # if needed
+    npm install express
+    npm install -D typescript @types/express

+    npm install crosswalk

-First, define your API in `api.ts`:
+Then define your API in `api.ts`:

 ```ts
 import type {Endpoint, GetEndpoint} from 'typed-router/dist/api-spec';